Tom Teasley Music

 Presented by: Tom Teasley Music

 Using drums from around the world, Tom Teasley, master percussionist, engages students in a powerful learning experience, utilizing music, technology, world cultures, math, and history.
 Students will learn fundamentals of music, such as tempo, rhythm, steady beat, and patterns.
 Tom gets students performing immediately through simple techniques such as call and response.
+This is a unique journey through the history of percussion.
+With Tom Teasley, world percussionist, students will travel the Silk Road from Italy to China and the Sugar Trade Route from Africa to the Americas.

 Dates: available year round